ericwannn/simpleyyt.github.io/_posts/2018-02-25-cross-validation.md

 ## Training/Test split

-It's intuitive to split the data into a training set and a test set when given a brunch of data.
+It's intuitive to split the data into a training set and a test set when given a bunch of data.
 So we can train the model with training set and see how it goes on test set and then we can use the result to refine our models.
 Everything seems right!
 No. It's correct to split the data into training set and test set but it's wrong to fine-tune models with test set.
 This is the first common misunderstanding about validation:

 ### Do not use test set to fine-tune models

 Even though data for training and test are isolated, the information about test set might leak to the model when the model is trained in this way repeatedly.
-You might keep optimizing your models until it yields good results on test set which might overfit your model to test set.
+You may keep optimizing your models until it yields good results on test set which might thus overfit the model to the test set.
 What we want from test set is **an estimation on the generalizability of the model** or in other word **how the model would perform on real data that we never come across**.
 Test set is only used after the model is properly trained.
 But how can we modify our models without knowing how it behaves?
 This is why there is another set of data named **validation set**.

 ### Validation set ≠ Test set

 Some beginners are confused with these two concepts because they have the same purpose: evaluating model, like testing the performance.
 The difference is that they are used at different time.
-The whole data set is first split into training set and test set and then part of training data are held out as validation set.
-Test set, as mentioned above, is only used after you finish training the model.
+Test set is first held out from data and will never be used in cross-validation.
+Then we split the rest of data into validation set and training set.
 Validation set is used to fine-tune your models.
-Bad thing is the model might still overfit to validation set.
-But good thing is we will have scores on both validation set and test set.
+We may run the experiment repeatedly until we get a model that seems okay on validation set and finally we apply it to test set and see how it goes.
+The bad thing is that the model might still overfit to validation set.
+But the good thing is that we will have scores on both validation set and test set.
 If they are significantly different, we have more evidence to tell if the model is overfitting or underfitting.

 It's nearly perfect except that **too many data are wasted on pure evaluation** and **the model now is kinda sensitive to how we split the training set**.
 K-fold cross-validation solve these pain points to some degree by training and validating the models for *k* times.
 And here comes the third common misunderstanding.